Wedding Marquee Hire Prices - How much does a marquee cost?

 Enclosed toilet area - Instead of having the toilets outside the marquee, the marquee can be bult around them ensuring access from with the marquee itself.

-Marquee Layout Examples
+Layout & Examples

 Wedding Marquee Layout Example for 100 guets